Skip to main content

 3

-Use your Digital Twin Public ID as the model parameter.
+Use your Digital Twin Public ID as the model parameter, and set stream=True.

 stream = client.chat.completions.create(